RandomMetalhead/homebridge-teufel/README.md

 ## Currently a prototype
 This is also my first node.JS project.
 It is a plugin for [homebridge](https://github.com/nfarina/homebridge).
 You need a running homebridge in order to use this plugin.
-To prevent changing devices to be removed and added again in Homekit, add option 'frozen' = true to config.json.
+- To prevent changing devices to be removed and added again in Homekit, add option 'frozen' = true to config.json.
 See config-sample.json.
+This is BETA!
+- To remove old devices and add new devices, use 'clearcache' = true.
 This is BETA!

 ### Prerequisites
 This plugin requires at least one running Raumfeld/Teufel device in order to work.